lululxvi/deepxde/docs/demos/lorenz.inverse.rst

     geom = dde.geometry.TimeDomain(0, 3)

-Next, we create the Lorenz system to solve using the ``Jacobian`` class.
+Next, we create the Lorenz system to solve using the ``dde.grad.jacobian`` function.

 .. code-block:: python